theolivenbaum/resin/README.md

 # Resin
 It's a search framework you can reason about.
-It rhymes well with but is not built upon Lucene.
+It is not built upon Lucene.

 ##How to build your own full-text search in c# to replace Lucene.net

-This piece is not about Lucene so much as it is a guide to follow if you want to build your own searcher-thingie in c#, or just something to get ideas from if you are into information retrieval.
-Yet to Google this article is very much about Lucene, so much so that querying it's enourmous index with the criteria "body:lucene" will render this document in it's results.
+This will not about Lucene so much as it is a guide to follow if you want to build your own search in c#, or just something to get ideas from if you are into information retrieval.
+Yet to Google this article is very much about Lucene, so much so that querying it's enourmous index with the term "body:lucene" will render this document in it's results.
 One could argue that since Lucene is being brought up and very early to that this document certainly is about Lucene.
 Although I can buy into that notion I would still like to say that this will be mostly about how I built my own searcher-thingie that can index 1M english wikipedia articles in aproximately 20 minutes and then respond to multi-criteria term-based queries towards that index in the tens of milliseconds.

 ##Why?

-If you question me on the merits of building your own full-text search, there is already a well-known and very capable tool out there, Lucene.net, well, this whole article could fall apart or on it's head.
-But ok, let's see, there's this:

 - You like Lucene and you're curious about the decisions behind the Lucene design and the reasons as to why it looks the way it does
 - You wonder why it's so damn fast